Early History of United Virtual Airlines

 how the VA should grow.
 The aircraft database is updated with accurate SELCAL codes for those planes with

 the capability and the pilot reservation system now provides weather briefings and SELCAL data (if

 - March - UVA President and COO Dave Klain makes the VA presentation at the first VATUSA

 convention (held in Chicago).
 A number of UVA pilots attend the convention and again demonstrate UVA

 - April - UVA releases its own Teamspeak Server to support voice ommunications.

 - May - UVA is profiled in PC Pilot magazine.
 This is the first time a Virtual Airline

 has been specifically profiled in a major print magazine.
-The article is available for
+New installers for the

 entire fleet designed as Windows autoinstallers are also released.